Could Mussels Teach Us How To Clean Up Oil Spills?

 Mussels' stickiness is prime study material for those interested in water cleanup.
 It involves a chemical interaction between substances that makes them adhere even underwater, which is usually very difficult to do, says J. Herbert Waite, a distinguished professor at the University of California, Santa Barbara, who studies the biochemistry of marine organisms.

 "It's intuitive to most people that if you're trying to glue things together, you don't even try to do it underwater," Waite says.
 "The main reason is that water, as a molecule, likes to stick to surfaces more than — and better than — most glues."
-By studying how mussels are able to create stickiness beneath the sea, engineers can better understand how surfaces interact with substances amidst water, and ultimately, create materials that may help separate water from contaminants.
+By studying how mussels are able to create stickiness beneath the sea, engineers can better understand how surfaces interact with substances amid water, and ultimately, they could create materials that may help separate water from contaminants.

 Mussels' stickiness works like this: They bind to surfaces using strands called byssus threads, which stream out from their shells like wild, sticky beard hairs.
 Each thread contains an amino acid group called DOPA, which helps it bind well to nearly any surface underwater.